Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/BindingParty.md

 ### GetPropertyValue()

-Gets the property value.Note that the property value will be`null` if the Instance is garbage collected.
+Gets the property value.
+Note that the property value will be`null` if the Instance is garbage collected.

 #### Returns